 Encourage Customers To Leave Reviews

-If you’re looking to encourage customers to leave reviews, one great way to do this is to create a short name for your Google My Business.
+If you’re looking to encourage customers to leave reviews, one great way to do this is to create a short name for your Google Business Profile.
 A short name on a Google Business profile acts as a vanity URL that is easy to share with your customers on business cards or other marketing materials.

-Sharing your business’s Google My Business profile is a great way to solicit reviews and increase your Google My Business listing’s visibility.
+Sharing your business’s Google Business Profile profile is a great way to solicit reviews and increase your Google Business Profile listing’s visibility.

 To create a short name on a desktop:

 - Select the business profile you want to create a short name for

 - Click on Add profile short name

 - Tap on Add profile short name

 Your short name must be between five and 32 characters.
 This will appear beneath your reviews.